microchip-pic-avr-examples/dspic33ck-power-automotive-4kw-psfb/README.md

 ## Quick Start Guide
-This section is designed to assist users in powering up the board using Power Board Visualizer after completing the hardware connections.
-It does not cover the hardware connection process itself.
-Please ensure that the load source connections are correct and that the operation is free from hazards.
+This section is designed to assist users in powering up the board using the Power Board Visualizer after completing the hardware connections.
+It does not cover the hardware connection process itself, nor does it address droop or parallel operation.
+Please ensure that the load and source connections are correct and that the operation is free from hazards.
 For detailed information, please refer to the user guide.
+For droop applications, please refer to the parallel operation section in the firmware documentation.

 ## Directory Structure

 ```
+	├───psfb_droop.X							        PSFB project for parallel operation
-	├───psfb.X							        PSFB main project
+    ├───psfb_single.X							        PSFB project for standalone operation
 	├───images									        Images for the Readme
 	├───power_board_visualizer_xmls				        Power Board Visualizer Projects
 	├───pre_compiled_hex_files					        Pre compiled Hex file
 	└───docs									        doxygen files
 ```
 ---

 ## Programming Hex File on to the dsPIC33C Digital Power PIM using available hex file
 In this example ICD4 is being used, but any of the available debuggers/programmers can be used.
+Hex file for standalone operation is provided in this code example.
+For Parallel/droop application please refer to the firmware documentation.

 1. Open <i>MPLAB X IPE</i>
 2. Select the device on DP-PIM : <i>dsPIC33CK256MP506</i>